MissingMaps/partners/app/_partner/aws.md

 tm-projects:
   - id: 8975
     desc: "Educate Girls are supporting 1.6 million girls in rural India to gain access to education, and you can help them by mapping villages in rural India."
+  - id: 8055
+    desc: "Educate Girls are supporting 1.6 million girls in rural India to gain access to education, and you can help them by mapping villages in rural India."

 ---